+The Group is actively investing in property development, agriculture and aquaculture to unlock the value of the landbank.
 The Group will continue to seek out new business opportunities that adds value to the shareholders.
-There are few projects in the pipeline, which includes better utilization and unlocking the value of the land held by Golden Approach Sdn Bhd ("GASB").
+There are a few projects in the pipeline, which includes better utilization and unlocking the value of the land held by Golden Approach Sdn Bhd ("GASB").
 Announcement will be made when plans are firmed up.